...

 3. Does toothpaste remove moles?

-No, toothpaste is not effective in removing moles.
-There is no scientific evidence to support this.
+No, toothpaste does not remove moles.
+There is no scientific evidence to support this method.

 4. Can garlic remove moles?